fhiso/legacy-format/data-model.md

 ### FCOM   {#FCOM}

-A religious rite, the first act of sharing in the Lord's supper as part of church worship.
+First communion: a religious rite, the first act of sharing in the Lord's supper as part of church worship.

 Contexts
 :   .`[INDI]`.`[FCOM]`